12 Top-Rated Things to Do in Gravenhurst, Ontario

-Address: 830 Muskoka Road S, Gravenhurst, Ontario
+Address: Third Street, Gravenhurst, Ontario

-8. Play Some Golf
+11. Play Some Golf

 This par-72, 7,200-yard-long course is simply a delight to play.
 With no two holes alike, it's a fun mix of manicured greens and nature in all its splendor, taking you past everything from dense pine forests to marshland.

 Gravenhurst's other top course, Muskoka Bay, is equally stunning.
-Set on 280 acres of stunning Muskoka countryside and consistently ranking as one of Canada's top golf courses, its mix of mature forests and wetlands make for a beautiful backdrop to this lengthy 7,367-yard, par-72 course.
+Set on 280 acres of beautiful Muskoka countryside and consistently ranking as one of Canada's top golf courses, its mix of mature forests and wetlands make for a beautiful backdrop to this lengthy 7,367-yard, par-72 course.

 And be sure to visit the club's spectacular Clifftop Clubhouse.
 Perched on a clifftop overlooking the course, this 14,000-square-foot recreational center features a great restaurant with patio seating, a lounge, a pro shop, plus a fully equipped fitness room.